 The line in the original was just ‘itadakimasu’, which is a common Japanese phase said before eating that is usually translated as ‘Thanks for the food/meal’.
 They did match this line, just in a different foreign language so…good job?

 Iruka says it’s time to move on.
 Bridget says it’s a beautiful day.

-In the dub, Tarb just says how great the new predasites are, Zoey just acts unimpressed by them and we cut the scene with Pudding and Zakuro talking to jump straight to Tarb getting mad saying that it took him a long time to find good creatures.
+In the dub, Tarb just says how great the new predasites are, Zoey acts unimpressed by them, and we cut the scene with Pudding and Zakuro talking to jump straight to Tarb getting mad saying that it took him a long time to find good creatures.

 This episode basically solidifies that the girls really don’t give a crap about who sees them transform.
 Then again, I suppose when your superhero identity is literally just putting ‘Mew’ in front of your name, it’s pointless either way.

 In the original, we only see Lettuce and Ichigo transform, and they actually both get full transformations.
 We don’t even get clips of the other girls transforming.
 In the dub, it’s a complete mashup.

 The starfish monster yells “Starfish, Charge” when he does his attack.
 He’s silent in the dub.